langchain-ai/langgraph/docs/docs/how-tos/index.md

 ## Prebuilt ReAct Agent

-These guides show how to use the prebuilt ReAct agent.
-Please note that here will we use a **prebuilt agent**.
+The LangGraph [prebuilt ReAct agent](../reference/prebuilt/#langgraph.prebuilt.chat_agent_executor.create_react_agent) is pre-built implementation of a [tool calling agent](concepts/agentic_concepts/#tool-calling-agent).

 One of the big benefits of LangGraph is that you can easily create your own agent architectures.
 So while it's fine to start here to build an agent quickly, we would strongly recommend learning how to build your own agent so that you can take full advantage of LangGraph.

+These guides show how to use the prebuilt ReAct agent:

 - [How to create a ReAct agent](create-react-agent.ipynb)
 - [How to add memory to a ReAct agent](create-react-agent-memory.ipynb)